openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

     frontend_status: Done

 An omitted function or method return type can be inferred from the function, or the method body.
-A :index:`compile-time error` occurs if a return type is omitted in a native function (see :ref:`Native Functions`).
+If the return type is omitted in a native function (see :ref:`Native Functions`), then a :index:`compile-time error` occurs.

 The current version of |LANG| allows inferring return types at least under the following conditions: